Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 While memory care in Farmington, New Mexico, is more costly than other types of senior living, it remains relatively affordable compared to larger cities in the state.
 The costs in Farmington are consistent with New Mexico’s general pricing trends for memory care, and for families seeking care in a smaller city, Farmington offers a cost-effective solution.

-Gingerich Home For Elderly specializes in providing memory care services in San Juan county, New Mexico.
-It can accommodate a maximum of 14 dementia residents.
-Gingerich Home For Elderly offers luxurious amenities that include enhanced medical monitoring, help with toileting 24/7 and mental games to any seniors with dementia who reside in Farmington, NM and nearby areas.
-Gingerich Home For Elderly is located at 27 Road 5577, 87401 zip code and may allow Medicaid and Medicare to pay for some fees associated with its care.
+Gingerich Home For Elderly specializes in providing memory care in San Juan county, New Mexico.
+It can accommodate a maximum of 14 older adults.
+Gingerich Home For Elderly provides upscale amenities that include secure campus to prevent wandering, assistance with choosing and putting on clothes and excellent caregiver-to-resident ratio to any seniors who reside in Farmington, NM and nearby areas.
+Gingerich Home For Elderly is situated at 27 Road 5577, 87401 zip code and may allow Medicaid and Medicare to cover some costs associated with its care.

 In Farmington, New Mexico, Medicare can help cover certain aspects of memory care, but it has limitations.
 Medicare, primarily designed for seniors aged 65 and older, will not typically pay for long-term memory care in a residential facility or assisted living facility.
 However, it can help cover some aspects of care under specific conditions.